paulshorey/ps-jobs/README.md

     https://www.indeed.com/jobs?q=(javascript%20or%20js)%20(node%20or%20nodejs%20or%20es6%20or%20%22%20AI%20%22%20or%20ui%20or%20ux%20or%20uiux%20or%20elasticsearch)%20(remote%20or%20wfh%20or%20telecommute%20or%20remotely%20or%20%22work%20from%22)%20-junior%20-jr%20-intern%20-graduate%20-associate%20-qa%20-java%20-temporarily%20-%22.net%22%20-j2ee&fromage=14

     3 StackOverflow - exclude: .net, asp, java, j2ee - remote only
-    https://stackoverflow.com/jobs?id=409865&q=(js+or+javascript+or+node+or+nodejs+or+es6+or+%22+AI+%22+or+ui+or+ux+or+uiux+or+elasticsearch)+-backend&r=true&td=.net+asp+java+j2ee
+    Used https://phantombuster.com to export the links from my job search to a text file.
+Then crawled the links in APIFY. https://stackoverflow.com/jobs?id=409865&q=(js+or+javascript+or+node+or+nodejs+or+es6+or+%22+AI+%22+or+ui+or+ux+or+uiux+or+elasticsearch)+-backend&r=true&td=.net+asp+java+j2ee

     4 JustRemote.co - power search - first 150 "developer" results
     https://justremote.co/power-search
+    Actually did not crawl this, but used browser devtools to collect links.
+Then, crawled the links in APIFY.
     In the future I would just search Google "node react site:lever.co OR greenhouse.io OR workable.com"

+**See `/src/components/Jobs/apify/*` for JavaScript Puppeteer APIFY code used to crawl these sites.**

 **😬 PLEASE NOTE: 🤦 I do write GIT Commit comments when working on a team.** I even write unit tests occasionally!
 Haha.
 This was just a quick hackathon, for fun.
 Please get in touch if you'd like to contribute. ~ [Paul Shorey .com](https://paulshorey.com)

 <p>&nbsp;</p>

 <p align="center">